xenharmonic-devs/sonic-weave/documentation/technical.md

 ## Echelons

-Anything that can be normalized to a frequency by inverting and negating its time exponent is in the absolute echelon the exponent of the Hertz unit works as a weighting factor in addition.
-Scalars with a zero time exponent are in the relative echelon with no hidden weights or projection.
+Anything that can be normalized to a frequency by inverting and negating its time exponent is in the absolute echelon.
+The exponent of the Hertz unit works as a weighting factor in addition.
+Scalars with a zero time exponent are in the relative echelon, with no hidden weights or projection.

 ## Ranges of values